Person with a candle for a head that is melting.

 This is a red flag moment.

-Dry your tears, stop imagining yourself as the hero who saves a kid’s life or the recipient of the lovely thank you letter; you are in real danger and I’m not even kidding.
+Dry your tears, and stop imagining yourself as the hero teacher who saves a kid’s life or the recipient of the lovely thank you letter and appreciation gift; you are in real danger and I’m not even kidding.

 • First, a Human Candle is a commodity that is used up and then disposed of.
 Do you keep the melted wax or leftover wick once a candle has burned down?
 No, of course not.
 It is thrown away, and you will be too.